-Accommodations at Lake Ndutu Luxury Tented Camp Lodge (B,L,D)
+Accommodations at Lake Ndutu Luxury Tented Camp (B,L,D)

-Sat., Feb 10 & Sun., Feb.
-11 Ndutu - The Place to be in February!
+Sun., Feb.
+9 & Mon., Feb.
+10 Ndutu - The Place to Be in February!

 The Ndutu area is part of the Serengeti, but administered as part of the large and vital Ngorongoro Conservation Area.
-It is the end of the line for the wildebeest migration on the Tanzania end (the Mara, in Kenya being the other end), and they roam here in numbers that you just have to behold!
-As far as your eye can see, wildebeest are running, feeding, fretting over newborn calves, and keeping an eye out for predators.
+It is the end of the line for the Wildebeest migration on the Tanzania end (the Mara, in Kenya being the other end), and they roam here in numbers that you just have to see to believe!

+As far as your eye can see, Wildebeest are running, feeding, fretting over newborn calves, and keeping an eye out for predators.
 Our accommodations are in an area of trees, by a lake that fringes this vital grassland area.
-This much prey invites predators and no two days are alike.
+Vast numbers of prey invite predators and no two days are alike.
 Leopard, Cheetah, Lion, and other cats are all possible.
 Both days we enjoy very extensive game and bird viewing drives, both morning and afternoon.
-The areas we explore these two days are prime for Wildebeest calving; the circle of life is astounding.
-Our camp is wonderful, and you are in the right place - ask any wildlife photographer where they love to go, and Ndutu is likely high on their list!
-Accommodations Lake Ndutu Luxury Tented Camp Lodge (B,L,D)
+The areas we explore are prime for Wildebeest calving; the circle of life is astounding.
+We often find a kill made before dawn, and watch as vultures, jackals, and other scavengers wait their turn for lions to be done.

+Our camp is wonderful, and you are in the right place - ask any wildlife photographer where they love to go, and Ndutu or nearby Lake Masek are likely high on their list!

+Accommodations Lake Ndutu Luxury Tented Camp (B,L,D)

-Mon., Feb.
-12 - Wed., Feb.
-14 Central Serengeti National Park
+Tues., Feb.
+11 & Wed., Feb.
+12 Central Serengeti National Park

 The Serengeti boasts a unique combination of diverse habitats, enabling it to support species of large herbivores, as well as birds.
 Its landscape includes open grass plains, savannah with scattered acacia trees in the center, wooded grassland, and black clay plains.
 Small rivers and swamps are scattered throughout.
-Kopjes are scenic knolls of granite and gneiss outcroppings, great for birds of prey and mammalian predators that use them for resting, nesting, and dens, and for smaller mammals.
-This year we chose Central Serengeti, for its ecological richness, and as some of the wildebeest action may be here, for attending predators, as well.
+Kopjes are scenic knolls of granite and gneiss outcroppings, great for birds of prey and mammalian predators that use them for resting, nesting, and dens; they are also great for seeing smaller mammals.
+This year we chose Central Serengeti for its ecological richness, and as some of the wildebeest action may be here, for attending predators, as well.

-Serengeti National Park is undoubtedly the bestknown wildlife sanctuary in the world, unequalled in its natural beauty and scientific value.
-With great concentrations of Wildebeest, Thomson Gazelle, Zebra, and many other herbivores, Serengeti forms the greatest view of plains game in Africa and has long been a natural classroom for wildlife biologists, many of whom reside here for years.
+Serengeti National Park is undoubtedly the best-known wildlife sanctuary in the world, unequalled in its natural beauty and scientific value.
+With great concentrations of Wildebeest, Thomson's Gazelle, Zebra, and many other herbivores, Serengeti forms the greatest view of plains game in Africa and has long been a natural classroom for wildlife biologists, many of whom reside here for years.
 The Wildebeest and Zebra form the star cast of an iconic wildlife spectacle - the annual Serengeti migration.

 Birding is also legendary in the Serengeti, and in between mammal sightings we find dozens of species!
 Over 500 species have been recorded, with 53 birds of prey and Secretary Bird among them.
-Some of the memorable species include colorful Saddle-billed Stork, African Openbill Stork, Lappetfaced Vulture, Tawny and Martial Eagles, Kori Bustard, Meyer's Parrot, Verreaux's Eagle Owl, Malachite and African Pygmy Kingfishers, Chinspot Batis, Fork-tailed Drongo, Beautiful Sunbird, Goldenbreasted Bunting, and so many more!
+Some of the memorable species include colorful Saddle-billed Stork, African Openbill Stork, Lappet-faced Vulture, Tawny and Martial Eagles, Kori Bustard, Meyer's Parrot, Verreaux's Eagle Owl, Malachite and African Pygmy Kingfishers, Chinspot Batis, Fork-tailed Drongo, Beautiful Sunbird, Golden-breasted Bunting, and so many more!